What is the difference between the benefits of the two dental plans?

 Can I change my HSA contribution amount?

-Yes, you may change your contribution to your HSA account at any time during the year by sending an email to Benefits_Mailbox; include your name, employee code, the change requested and effective date of the change.
+Yes, you may change your contribution to your HSA account at any time during the year by accessing DayForce.
+Go to the menu, located in the upper left-hand side and choose Benefits, then Health Savings Account Periodic Changes – Start Enrollment.

 What are the HSA contribution limits?

-The combined Employer and Associate contribution limits for 2021, the limits are $3,600 for Associate Only and $7,200 for Associate Plus.
-For 2022, the limits are $3,650 for Associate Only and $7,300 for Associate Plus coverages.
-If you are age 55 or older you are eligible to contribute and additional $1,000.
+The combined Employer and Associate contribution limits for 2023, the limits are $3,850 for Associate Only and $7,750 for Associate Plus.
+For 2024, the limits are $4,150 for Associate Only and $8,300 for Associate Plus coverages.
+If you are age 55 or older by December 31st of the current year, you are eligible to contribute an additional $1,000.

 Do I have the option to have a HSA and a flexible spending account (FSA)?